Quantcast

 Severance Pay

-Missouri law does not require employers to provide employees with severance pay.
-MO Dept. of Labor and Industrial Relations FAQ.
+Missouri labor laws do not require employers to provide employees with severance pay.
 If an employer chooses to provide severance, it must comply with the terms of its established policy or employment contract.